rameshbabuvfx/NukeScriptShare/README.md

 # NukeShareScript

 The NukeScriptShare tool makes it simple to share nuke nodes within a connected network.
 Artists can quickly paste the received nodes and use them.
-This tool is storing data in the MongoDB database.

-After two days, the data is automatically deleted from the database to free up space.
-Add to favourites if you want to save nodes for a long time.
-Deleting the favourites option is available.

 ![share nodes01](https://user-images.githubusercontent.com/73053972/147654988-c0b58a32-71be-4bc0-bda2-18d0694679f6.png)

+## Features

+* Easy to share nuke nodes/scripts
+* Storing in MongoDb Database.
+* Automatically Deletes data after two days.
+* Add to favourites to stay long time.
+* Display's all sent and received data ina table view.

 ## Requirements